3TUSK/LC-Sharp/Specifications.md

   - `memEnW()`: Writes the data of `mdr` to `mem` at the address in `mar`
   - `Read(ushort mar)`: Used by the handler to directly read from memory
   - `Write(ushort mar, ushort mdr)`: Used by the handler to directly write to memory
 - `Assembler`: Current implementation of the LC-3 assembler.
-Converts assembly string code to shortcode.
+Converts assembly string code to short integer data, or shortcode.

 # GUI
 ```
 lcs -g {program_file} [input_file] [output_file]
 ```
-- Instructions view
+- Instructions
   - A scrollable view of the LC-3's main memory.
 The current instruction about to be executed is highlighted.
   - When an instruction is fetched, the view snaps to center on the instruction and highlights it.
 Exception: TRAP subroutines do not affect this view during execution.
   - When scrolled, we dynamically regenerate the labels.